samply/lens-beacon/README.md

 docker-compose up -d
 ```

-This will start the GUI and will additionally start the lens_beacon_service backend.
+This will start the GUI and will additionally start the lens-beacon-service backend.

 Point your browser at [localhost](http://localhost) in order to see the GUI.
 If you hit the "Search" button
 without entering any search criteria, then the EGA Cineca site will be asked to provide summary information